Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 ## Periods ## {#timing-period}

-An MPD SHALL define an ordered list of one or more <dfn title="period">periods</dfn>.
+An MPD SHALL define an ordered list of one or more consecutive <dfn title="period">periods</dfn>.
 A period is both a time span on the [=MPD timeline=] and a definition of the data to be presented during the period.
 Period timing is relative to the zero point of the [=MPD timeline=].

 <figure>
 	<img src="Images/Timing/PeriodsMakeTheMpd.png" />
-	<figcaption>An MPD is a collection of periods, starting from a zero point and with a total duration (which may be unlimited for live services).</figcaption>
+	<figcaption>An MPD is a collection of consecutive periods.</figcaption>
 </figure>

 Common reasons for defining multiple periods are: